About the Journal Club

 DURATION: 60 minutes

-DESCRIPTION: The discussion for March's Journal Club will center around the need for an evolution of systems-based practice in GME to better meet patient needs and improve patient outcomes.
-This discussion and article tie into the ACGME Clinician Educator (CE) Milestones, UP 1: Reflective Practice and Commitment to Personal Growth, ETP 1: Teaching and Facilitating Learning, ETP 7: Learner Professional Development.
-Speakers Jed D. Gonzalo, MD, MSc, and James Reilly, MD, MS, will discuss their article, "Evolving the Systems-Based Practice Competency in Graduate Medical Education to Meet Patient Needs in the 21st-Century Health Care System," with moderator Laura Edgar, EdD, CAE, Senior Vice President of Competencies, Milestones, and Faculty Development at the ACGME.
-The speakers look forward to discussing their article further at this month's Journal Club meeting.
+DESCRIPTION: The discussion for July's Journal Club meeting will focus on how musical training can inform medical practice, specifically emphasizing the value of attentive listening, meaningful pauses, and revisiting clinical narratives to enhance patient care.
+This discussion and article tie into the ACGME Clinician Educator (CE) Milestones, ETP 1: Teaching and Facilitating Learning and ETP 8: Science of Learning.
+Speaker Nara Miriam Michaelson, MD, MS will discuss her article, "Music and Medicine in Concert," with moderator, Laura Edgar, EdD, CAE, Senior Vice President of Competencies, Milestones, and Faculty Development the ACGME.
+Dr. Michaelson looks forward to discussing the article further at this month's Journal Club meeting.
 Participants should be sure to read the article ahead of the session and come with any questions or reflections.

 SPEAKERS: